How Do You Successfully Treat Hydrogen Sulfide SIBO? (2023)

 A low protein diet, or certainly if you’re going to consume a moderate-high protein diet a high intake of fibre is also needed to offset it.
 In both human and animal studies, a high protein diet results in fecal microbiota changes that increase H2S production and decrease SCFA production.

-High carbohydrate availability in the colon, as noted above, promotes microbial groups able to utilize carbohydrate substrates, but also affects other aspects of microbial metabolism and especially impacts protein degradation.
-The addition of fermentable fiber to healthy human feces in an in vitro setting drastically reduces H2S production from any source (e.g., cysteine, sulfate).
+High carbohydrate availability in the colon, as noted above, promotes microbial groups able to utilise carbohydrate substrates, but also affects other aspects of microbial metabolism and especially impacts protein degradation.
+The addition of fermentable fiber to healthy human faeces in an in vitro setting drastically reduces H2S production from any source (e.g., cysteine, sulfate).

 Lower pH associated with microbial carbohydrate fermentation also leads to inhibition of dissimilatory aromatic amino acid metabolism.
 Interestingly, stool pH is lower in vegan and vegetarian individuals relative to omnivores, consistent with greater abundance of carbohydrates in the proximal colon, faster colon transit, and higher delivery of SCFA to the distal colon.
 This finding underscores the importance of overall diet composition when considering the relative proportions of different end-products of microbial metabolism.